AdobeDocs/experience-manager-screens.en/help/user-guide/kickstart-for-aem-screens.md

    ![image](assets/kickstart/demo-6.png)

-1. Click the icon that toggles side panel on left hand side of the action bar to open the assets and components.
+1. Click the icon that toggles side panel on left-hand side of the action bar to open the assets and components.

 1. Drag and drop the components you want to add to your channel.